Adjunct Faculty Resources

 Drexel Adjunct Faculty Professional Development Awards

 The Drexel Adjunct Faculty Professional Development Awards are administered by the Office of Faculty Development & Equity in the Office of the Provost.
-The program provides funding for Drexel adjunct faculty to attend conferences, seminars, workshops and professional meetings that are directly related to and will enhance the applicant’s professional development goals and/or enhance teaching skills and student learning at Drexel.
+This competitive award provides funding for Drexel adjunct faculty that have been accepted as presenters at conferences within the participant’s field.

 - Applicants are eligible to apply every other academic year, although first-time applicants will be given priority.